mariuz/django-book/README.rst

 ===================

-A revival of Django Book, the comprehensive guide to Django, overhauling it for Django 1.5 compatibility and keeping it up to date with Django 1.6 and beyond!
+A revival of Django Book, the comprehensive guide to Django, overhauling it for Django 1.5 compatibility and keeping it up to date with Django 1.6 and beyond

 To build it you need sphinx installed , on debian/ubuntu

- sudo apt-get install python-sphinx
+ sudo pip install sphinx

 then type